Susilo Bambang Yudhoyono: Balance of political power with Kalla

+President Yudhoyono's first term was relatively stable due to his strategy of maintaining balance, but in his second term, when he chose a civil bureaucrat as his vice president, political attacks began to emerge that shook his government.

 Dealings with Suharto

 On 6 May 2005, Yudhoyono visited Suharto at hospital when the latter suffered from intestinal bleeding.
 On 5 January 2007, Yudhoyono and his wife visited Suharto, who was again hospitalised due to anaemia as well as heart and kidney problems.
 After the visit, Yudhoyono made an appeal to all Indonesians to pray for Suharto's recovery.

 Responding to some public requests for Suharto to be granted a pardon for possible past mistakes in governing Indonesia, presidential spokesperson Andi Mallarangeng said, "A visit from an incumbent president to a hospitalized former president is something normal.
 However, this show of humanity and legal steps are two different things."